 Fuzzy Faces Refuge Programs for Humans

-The Freedom Steps Equine Services for Heroes program is specifically designed for those suffering from Post-Traumatic Stress Disorder (PTSD), Compassion Fatigue, Secondary Traumatic Stress (STS), TBI and/or other injuries that can happen in the line of duty.
+The Horses for Heroes program offered by Freedom Steps Equine Services is specifically designed for those suffering from Post-Traumatic Stress Disorder (PTSD), Compassion Fatigue, Secondary Traumatic Stress (STS), TBI and/or other injuries that can happen in the line of duty.

-Freedom Steps is a PATH Int'l (Professional Association of Therapeutic Horsemanship) riding program at Fuzzy Faces Refuge, offering private or semi-private riding lessons for people with a variety of special needs.
+Freedom Steps is a PATH Int'l (Professional Association of Therapeutic Horsemanship) riding program at Fuzzy Faces Refuge, offering private or semi-private riding lessons for children and adults with a variety of special needs.
 Our purpose is to provide a therapeutic experience for each rider by combining riding skills with games and activities to enhance strength, balance and maximize potential while having fun!

 To learn more about this program click here